cristobal-jofre/Prueba-T-cnica-AllRide/README.md

     }
 }
 ```
-NOTE: The format of releaseDate is YYYY-MM-DD
+NOTE: Remember the format of releaseDate

 ### Update movie